Cairnton stone

-The Cairnton Stone is a class I Pictish stone that was discovered at Cairnton, near Newmachar, Aberdeenshire, Scotland in 2001.
-The stone bears the incised symbols of the Crescent and V-rod and triple disc.
+The Cairnton Stone is a class I Pictish stone dating to the seventh century, discovered in 2001 at Cairnton Farm, near Newmachar, Aberdeenshire, Scotland.
+It bears the incised symbols of the Crescent and V-rod and triple disc.
+The carving appears on one face of a kite-shaped natural slab, which is weathered.
+It was discovered lying in a large field clearance heap and was subsequently declared Treasure Trove.
 The stone is now in the collection of the Marischal Museum, Aberdeen.